|Like many Victorian natural philosophers,

 oceans than into the thin atmosphere.

-Several independent analyses of hundreds of thousands of measurements show that the ocean heat content began a steady rise in the 1970s.
-That was just when greenhouse
+Several independent analyses of hundreds of thousands of measurements of various kinds show that the oceans' store of heat energy, after a period of stability, began to rise in the 1950s.
+That was when computer models find that greenhouse

 gas levels reached a level high enough to be important.
-A hiatus in warming since ca. 2000, seen in surface air temperature, is not seen here: the planet continues to warm up rapidly.
+The hiatus some claimed to see in the rise of surface air temperature ca. 2000-2013 is not found here.
 (For latest updates see NOAA's ocean heat content site.)

 See Levitus et al., Geophysical Research Letters 39 (2012): L10603 [doi: 10.1029/2012GL051106].